Sanshiro Kume

 Sanshiro Kume (久米 三四郎, Kume Sanshirō) was a radiochemist who lectured at Osaka University.
 He has been described as an "outspoken anti-nuclear power plant scientist".

-Kume served as an adviser to residents who filed a lawsuit to try to stop the Monju Experimental Breeder Reactor being built.
-He also led a panel of experts which examined official reports on the 1995 sodium coolant leak at the Monju reactor.
+Kume served as an adviser to residents who filed a lawsuit to try to stop the Monju Experimental Breeder Reactor from being built.
+He also led a panel of experts who examined official reports on the 1995 sodium coolant leak at the Monju reactor.
 Kume also assisted residents who "lodged Japan’s first lawsuit seeking annulment of a permit to build a nuclear power reactor in Ikata, Ehime Prefecture in 1973".